Thursday, November 21, 2024

 Display

-Desktop 1: browser
+• Desktop 1: Browser

-Desktop 3: 4 terminal windows
+• Desktop 3: Four terminal windows

-Desktop 4: SourceTree
+• Desktop 4: SourceTree

-Desktop 5: Second browser
+• Desktop 5: Second browser

-Desktop 6: Affinity Designer
+• Desktop 6: Affinity Designer

-Desktop 7: Mail and Slack
+• Desktop 7: Mail and Slack

-Desktop 8: Other apps such as Byword
+• Desktop 8: Other apps like Byword

 You can do this with every MacBook but it will become more useful with small MacBooks.